Parenting, Uncategorized

 Baby development is one of the most researched terms by new parents as understanding what is happening in our little human is a task.
 As complex as it may sound, baby development is something we as parents need to understand, track and achieve to make our parenting journey ideal.
 You can understand baby development by tracking milestones over the months as each small achievement builds up to overall holistic development of the baby.

-Each month brings a new milestone which helps a baby develop a new skill, new strength and each of these helps with achieving the next.
+Each month brings a new milestone that helps a baby develop a new skill, new strength and each of these helps with achieving the next.
 Baby’s physical, mental & social growth is interlinked with these monthly milestones.
 Growth is a qualitative term when it comes to baby whereas baby development is more of also a qualitative approach.

 Milestones in Baby Development

 Here is a list of milestones that a baby achieves in the initial years of birth along with the time range of months they will be achieving it in.
 Remember these ranges are just references based on research and the exact months of baby achieving them may vary from baby to baby.
-If you feel your baby has missed a milestone or you are suspecting a delay in achievement of a milestone please consult a pediatrician at the earliest.
+If you feel your baby has missed a milestone or you suspect a delay in achievement of a milestone please consult a pediatrician at the earliest.

 – Physical Milestones